mkchoi212/mkchoi212.github.io/_posts/2016-09-01-swift-extensions.md

 layout: post
 title:  "Different ways to use Swift Extensions"
 date:   2016-09-01 20:21:23 +0900
-description: "Turns out, they are pretty controversial"
+description: "Content may be controversial"
+tags:
+- swift
-categories: swift extensions
+- extensions
 ---

 Having used them for awhile, I’m not sure how I feel about them.
 In the beginning, I loved them and the new workflow they enabled.
 But as time went on, extensions became a go to garbage pile for code.